Object & File Storage

-Browsing and analyzing files in S3, Azure Blob, Google Drive, OneDrive, and other cloud storage through MarcoPolo.
+Browsing and analyzing files in S3, Azure Blob, GCS, Google Drive, OneDrive, and SFTP through MarcoPolo.

-MarcoPolo connects to object storage (AWS S3, Azure Blob Storage) and cloud file storage (Google Drive, OneDrive).
-Your AI can browse directories, download files, and process data from any of these.
+MarcoPolo connects to object storage (AWS S3, Azure Blob Storage, Google Cloud Storage), cloud file storage (Google Drive, OneDrive), and SFTP servers.
+Your AI can browse directories, download files, and process data from any of them.
 Useful for log analysis, data lake exploration, document processing, and file-based workflows.

 Connecting

-Provide your storage credentials in the web UI or via a connector link from your AI.
+Provide your storage credentials in the web UI or via a setup link from your AI.
 For object storage, you'll typically need a bucket or container name, access credentials, and region.
 For Google Drive and OneDrive, you authenticate via OAuth.
+For SFTP, you provide host, port, and key/password.

 Credentials are stored encrypted and never exposed to the AI.